IOSgeeks/DatingApp/README.md

 * View Matches Page
   * Description of the matched users/ things they like / their bio etc
+  * Will indicate whether they are in the same corresponding cuny school
+  *

 * Chat Box Page
    * Page to message the matched users.
+   *